 Corfu Archaeological Museum is located in Garitsa near the seaside boulevard in the street of Armeni Braila 1.

-It is the largest of Corfu’s museums, a two-floor building with a courtyard garden and a balcony on the south and east side of the first floor.
+It is the largest of Corfu’s museums, a two-floor building with a courtyard garden and a balcony on the south and east sides of the first floor.

-The vast bulk of the exhibits are located on the first floor, which comprises four rooms and a hallway.
+The vast bulk of the exhibits is located on the first floor, which comprises four rooms and a hallway.

 The largest western hall, along with other artifacts from ancient temples of Paleopolis, is the pediment of the Temple of Artemis in 580 b.c, with gigantic dimensions, 17 meters wide and 3 meters high, and its central theme is the mythical monstrous Gorgon.